 The Taalhammer app specifically places the emphasis on learning whole sentences.
 First, you learn words and phrases.
 Later, we train you on how to combine these words into sentences, using patterns of grammatical structures in different variations.
 Only later do we briefly present the grammar rule in the form of a reference.
 At the very end, the app offers you texts to listen to that contain the words and sentences you have learned.

 Learning in this way comes in handy especially when conversing in a foreign language, and in particular when the situation becomes stressful.
 It will allow you to draw out an entire sentence from memory in a fluent and confident manner.
-If you are interested in the details of learning a language, please see the article “The best way to learn a foreign language is through sentences“.
+If you are interested in the details of learning a language, please see the article “How polyglots learn languages“.